Q. Is there a separate admissions process for students with disabilities?

 Q. Does Allegheny have a specialized program for students with disabilities?

 The Maytum Center for Student Success offers tutoring and consultations for all students at Allegheny as well as study skills tutoring and workshops.
-ODS has several software and hardware programs designed specifically for students with disabilities.
+SASS has several software and hardware programs designed specifically for students with disabilities.
 A wide range of other support services are available for all students at Allegheny.